 Enter Nomadic Matt.
 He started his own travel blog in 2008, and since then has grown it to an incredible destination of travel resources so that his visitors can save money on travel and be better prepared no matter their trip.
-Clearly, he’s an expert, and his course aims to make you an expert too.
-His 10-week blogging course covers how to install and set up your website, build your brand strategy, write great content, social media strategies, networking tips, search engine optimization, and more.
+Clearly, he’s an expert and in his niche—his course aims to make you an expert too.
+His 10-week popular blogging course covers how to choose a website builder and make a website, build your brand strategy, write great content, social media strategies, networking tips, search engine optimization, and more.

 Also, a huge bonus: when you sign up for the blogging course, you get access to an IT team that can help with any technical support you need.
 If you’re set on making a living out of traveling the world, his blogging course may be the one for you.